stevenandrewcarter/foundry/README.md

 execute in a iterative manner to build solutions, so removing any compile time requirements is desired.

-## What about Ansilbe / Terraform?
+## What about Ansible / Terraform?

 Ansible and Terraform are both IaC tools that focus on one aspect of a deployment and provide great tooling for that aspect.
 Ansible is great at configuration